albeertito7/init-sphinx/README.rst

 From scratch
 ^^^^^^^^^^^^

-If you prefer to create your own project from scratch, just in a new directory, create a file called `README.rst` and generate a python virtual environment just like :ref:`above`.
+If you prefer to create your own project from scratch, just in a new directory, create a file called `README.rst` and generate a python virtual environment just like above.

 Then you should install the python module *sphinx* as follows: